Kibawe: History

 Kibawe became a municipal district in 1931 and then became a regular municipality on July 1, 1956 under Executive Order 272 issued by then vice president, later president of the Philippines, Carlos P. Garcia.
 Later on, barrio Dangcagan separated into a regular municipality.
 The growth and development of the municipality served high after the Second World War as immigrants from all over the country (mainly from Visayas and Mindanao) came flocking into the fertile valleys and low mountains of the community.

 The original populace of the town, the Manobos, have practically been replaced by the above-mentioned lowlanders.
 To date, only a few Manobos remain in the interior barrios.
 In the year 1972, the big barrios of Damulog and Kadingilan were created into separate municipalities.
 Thus, Kibawe retained the land area of 301.43 km2.
-The Kibaweños of today are people of diverse ethnic origin including the autochthonous Manobos and Bukidnon Lumad tribes, as well as the immigrant Cebuanos, Boholanos, Ilonggos, Negrenses and Warays.
-All are hardworking, friendly, peace-loving and law-abiding.
-Together, they work towards a common goal - the socio-economic advancement and amelioration of their lives as a whole.

 Geography

-Kibawe is a rich land at the center of Mindanao, located in southern Bukidnon.
-It is bounded in the north by the municipality of Dangcagan, on the south by the municipality of Damulog, on the east by the municipality of Magpet, North Cotabato, and on the west by the municipality of Kadingilan with Muleta River serving as a natural boundary.
+Kibawe is at the center of Mindanao, located in southern Bukidnon.
+It is bounded in the north by the municipality of Dangcagan, on the south by the municipality of Damulog, on the east to southeast by the Municipalities of President Roxas and Arakan, North Cotabato Province, and on the west by the municipality of Kadingilan with Muleta River serving as a natural boundary.
 It has a total land area of 301.43 km2, with an approximate land elevation of 337 m above sea level.